Primary Care Expert Series 2026

 Learning objectives

-1. Interpret eGFR and urine ACR patterns and describe how to confirm CKD appropriately in primary care
+1. Interpret eGFR and urine ACR patterns and trends to confirm and stage CKD appropriately in primary care.

-3. Identify high-risk features that warrant nephrology referral and outline appropriate follow-up planning
+3. Identify high-risk features and progression patterns that warrant nephrology referral, urgent assessment, or closer follow-up planning.

 Speaker